Types of Class B asbestos products

 What is Class B asbestos?

 Of the two types of asbestos, Class B is considered to be the less dangerous one.
 That’s because it is, by definition, ‘non-friable’.
-Non-friable means that it is not prone to turning to dust or becoming powdery, usually because it is mixed in with other products or sealed together.
+This concept means that it is not prone to turning to dust or becoming powdery, usually because it is mixed in with other products or sealed together.

 Essentially, if asbestos is Class B, it is typically more stable, and therefore less likely to cause immediate danger to anyone living, working, or visiting on site.